 IDArb has been created in 2016 with the aim of facilitating arbitration for disputes in the field of international distribution (intended in the wide sense of the term, comprising agency, distributorship, franchising, selective distribution, etc.).

-This project has been developed by the International Distribution Institute in collaboration with the Chamber of Commerce, Industry and Services of Geneva (Chambre de commerce d'industries et de services de Genève: CCIG - http://www.ccig.ch) and the Swiss Chambers' Arbitration Institution (SCAI - https://www.swissarbitration.org).
+This project has been developed by the International Distribution Institute in collaboration with the Chamber of Commerce, Industry and Services of Geneva (Chambre de commerce d'industries et de services de Genève: CCIG - https://www.ccig.ch//) and the Swiss Arbitration Centre (https://www.swissarbitration.org).
 The main objectives of IDArb are the following:

 List of specialized arbitrators